 We offer a distinctive Ph.D. program in History that emphasizes both broad and focused historical knowledge as well as skills training for the 21st-century historian.
 Our department is a leading innovator in digital history, and prepares future faculty for all levels of teaching, from research universities to community colleges.
 We also offer opportunities to intern in the editing and publishing industry and at museums and archives.
-Essential forms, deadlines, and timelines for the Office of Graduate Studies can be found at https://www.unl.edu/gradstudies/current/degrees/doctoral.
+Essential forms, deadlines, and timelines for the Office of Graduate Studies can be found on the Doctoral Degree Steps to Completion page.